New Paint? Here's How to Make It Last

 Control Temperature and Humidity

-Controlling temperature and humidity is key to helping your new paint job last.
-Fluctuations can cause paint to expand and contract, leading to cracks or peeling.
+Temperature and humidity control are essential for helping fresh paint last.
+Fluctuations cause paint to expand and contract, which can lead to cracking or peeling.

 Ventilation